miladnorouziii/LoRathon/README.md

 # NOTES:
 * Some boards (like the Raspberry Pi Zero W), cannot supply enough current for TX mode.
 So, be sure to use an external 3.3V supply that can provide at least 120mA.
 (Or use lower Transmitting power)
+* These modules work with 3.3v (Or a maximum voltage equal to 3.7v), so be careful and don't connect your module to 5v, otherwise, you will damage your module.

 # API: